 That’s far more than what “illegal, street” drugs cause!!!

-Now, today’s topic is about 5 popular drugs known to cause anxiety, nervousness, and panic attacks.
+Now, today’s topic is about 5 popular drugs known to cause irritability, nervousness, and panic attacks.

-And I’m doing this topic because I recently did two separate articles entitled,
+And I’m doing this topic in 2023 because I recently did two separate articles entitled,

-- What Type Of Anxiety Do You Have & How To Fix It
+- What Type Of Anxious Feelings Do You Have & How To Fix It

-- How Do You Know If You Have Anxiety?… A Simple Quiz
+- How Do You Know If You Have Anxious Feelings?… A Simple Quiz

-The problem with anxiety is that when you have it, you also tend to beat yourself up.
-It can also lead to depression.
+The problem with anxious feelings is that when you have them, you also tend to beat yourself up.
+It can also lead to feelings of sadness.
 People blame themselves and think there’s something “wrong” with them.

 However, the CAUSE could simply be due to an external source, such as common prescription drugs.

-Thus, YOU are not the problem — these drugs may be the REAL cause of your anxiety.
+Thus, YOU are not the problem — these drugs may be the REAL cause of anxious feelings.

 Caffeine is the most used and abused drug on the planet.
 It’s very powerful and one that most people take for granted and don’t even think of it as a “drug”.